luifavr/Crypto-Telegram-Bot/README.md

 # Crypto-Telegram-Bot
-A simple telegram bot that will send you alerts with the Bitcoin and Ethereum prices at a certain hour
+A telegram bot that will send you alerts with the Bitcoin and Ethereum prices at a certain hour

 ### For setup
 - Activate virtual enviroment